The Knowlton Center for Pharmacist-Based Health Solutions

 Final candidates will have a personal interview, at the candidate’s expense, at APhA Headquarters in Washington, DC.

-Appointments begin on July 1 and terminate June 30 of the following year.
+Appointments begin in mid-June and terminate by June 30 of the following year.

 The deadline for receipt of application materials is January 9, 2015.